jeremykpark/aiq-mem0ai-config-samples/README.md

 # 🟩 Nvidia AgentIQ toolkit 🔌 Mem0 Plugin Extended Integration Scripts

-These are example scripts for Nvidia AgentIQ for configuring Mem0 with other sources than the cloud version.
-Two included additional plugins for local setup (for connecting to local Milvus, qdrant, NIMs or Ollama ) or for using build.nvidia.com models.
+These are example scripts for Nvidia AgentIQ for configuring Mem0 with local sources and has been updated for the V2 version of Mem0 with a new plugin integration.
+This will allow you to run a local Nvidia AgentIQ memory development config, so that your agent will remember your preferences based on your user_id.

+This version was setup for Milvus vector store running locally, Mem0 installed locally, and several instances of ollama running locally for embedding and llm commands (need a tool calling model).

+This is for demonstration purposes only and not a complete package.
+You must have the original package for this to work.

 ## Important Files

-* memory.py - the original version for connecting to mem0 cloud
-* mem0_editor.py - the original version
+* mem0_editor.py - a hevily modified version of the original to support Mem0 V2 API
-* memory_local.py - new version for connecting to local resources like Quadrant, Nvidia NIMs and Ollama
+* memory_local.py - new version for connecting to local resources like local Milvus and Ollama
-* memory_nvidia_build.py - new version for connecting to build.nvidia.com
-* register.py - updated with additional files

 Mem0 config field list are listed in Mem0_core_configuration_options.md